CounterpartyXCP/Documentation/Installation/federated_node.md

 ## Post-installation tasks

 Ensure that your firewall software is enabled.
 If you want to provide access from external systems, you can allow through some or all of the [appropriate ports](#accessing).
 In addition, if you are running a node in a production scenario, it is recommended that you properly secure it.

+You may also want to tighten ownership and permissions on all conf files in federatednode/config subdirectories, but keep in mind that you should be the only user with access to the operating system that runs Federated Node containers: Federated Node is not designed for shared OS environments.

 **Ubuntu Linux**